About the App State Online Master of Science in Nursing (MSN)

-- Graduate of an accredited associate degree nursing program or diploma nursing program with a baccalaureate degree in another field
+- A Bachelor of Science in Nursing (BSN) degree from an accredited (ACEN or CCNE) college or university OR an accredited associate degree or diploma in nursing with a baccalaureate degree in another field

 - One year of nursing experience before beginning the program

-- Completed online application to graduate school
+- Completed online graduate application

-- Resume (uploaded as part of the online application)
+- Resumé (uploaded as part of the online application)

-- Official transcripts must be submitted showing any completed degrees and transcripts showing any coursework completed at institutions other than Appalachian in the last five years
+- Official transcripts showing any completed degrees and transcripts showing any coursework completed at institutions other than Appalachian State in the last five years

 - Application fee